-For instance, if there is $1m worth of BTC in the Bitcoin vault, but the value of the LOKI collateral staked to run a majority of vault nodes for Bitcoin matches or exceeds $1m, then the attack is not profitable as long as the attacking vault nodes’ stakes can be effectively slashed.
+For instance, if there is $1m worth of BTC in the Bitcoin vault, but the value of the FLIP collateral staked to run a majority of vault nodes for Bitcoin matches or exceeds $1m, then the attack is not profitable as long as the attacking vault nodes’ stakes can be effectively slashed.

 Some of the vaults in Chainflip can be controlled by the entire superset of vault nodes.
-For instance, the Loki vault can easily support 150 vault nodes in its subset (see 3.1.4).
+For instance, the Ethereum vault can easily support 150 vault nodes in its subset (see 3.1.4).
 GG20-based vaults such as Bitcoin do not scale as well.
 For vaults with scaling limitations or reduced expected liquidity, it may make sense to construct vaults from smaller subsets of the vault node superset.
 Ultimately the vault size required for each supported chain will depend on both the performance implications and security required by that chain.

 For vaults which do not employ the full superset of vault nodes, vault randomisation is used to limit the potential windfall of any one attack.
 It involves deterministically selecting the members of a given vault in such a way that the system cannot be influenced to drive a given actor’s nodes into a specific vault or to predict vault composition in advance.
 This way, even if the attacker controls enough nodes to be able to form a supermajority in a smaller vault, the random nature of selection means it is still extremely unlikely to occur in practice.

-To illustrate the combined effectiveness of vault randomisation and slashing, consider a scenario where there are 150 active vault nodes (the superset) with an aggregate of $7m worth of LOKI staked into vault nodes, all of which are participating in vaults, and 3 vaults with the following liquidity balances and vault sizes:
+To illustrate the combined effectiveness of vault randomisation and slashing, consider a scenario where there are 150 active vault nodes (the superset) with an aggregate of $7m worth of FLIP staked into vault nodes, all of which are participating in vaults, and 3 vaults with the following liquidity balances and vault sizes: